konacurrents/SemanticMarkerESP-32/README.md

 # Semantic Marker&trade; for ESP-32 IOT Framework v2.0

-This repository contains the software for buliding capability for the ESP-32 set of boards, while supporting the Semantic Marker&trade; vision.
+This repository contains the software for buliding capability for the ESP-32 set of boards, while supporting the Semantic Marker&trade; vision described at [https://SemanticMarker.org](https://SemanticMarker.org).
 This includes displays and internet messaging.

 To implement this vision, the Semantic Marker&trade; for ESP-32 IOT designed and implemented a generic framework for communicating with the various messaging API's [API Document[(https://github.com/konacurrents/SemanticMarkerAPI)].